 With a plethora of both online and offline touchpoints, brands in China are maximizing their gains and enhancing customer experience by implementing end-to-end omnichannel strategies.
 More specifically, they are focusing on bridging seamless multi-device and online-to-offline (O2O) pathways, including developing omnichannel loyalty programs.

-For instance, the Mini Program ITC helped BASF build also effectively facilitated O2O moves for its target market.
+For instance, the BASF Mini Program also effectively facilitated O2O moves for its target market.
 Chinese farmers can utilize:

 These are very common features to incorporate in brand MPs for a smooth O2O move.
-In fact, the MP of Pirelli, another ITC client, also came with a dynamic Retailers Locator.
+In fact, the Mini Program of Pirelli, also came with a dynamic Retailers Locator.
 This function helped direct customers to the nearest physical stores for further research and even conversion.